metbril/robertvanbregt-nl/content/posts/2021/12/coronadashboard-in-home-assistant/index.en.md

 Each municipality ("gemeente") has it's own feed.

-You can find the id by opening the regular [Coronadashboard][coronadashboard], scroll down and search for its name.
+You can find the id by opening the regular [Corona dashboard][coronadashboard], scroll down and search for its name.
 The link for the page end with the id.
 For example, the link for Amsterdam is https://coronadashboard.rijksoverheid.nl/actueel/gemeente/GM0363 so the id for Amsterdam is `GM0363`.

 The feed for the municipality is available at `https://coronadashboard.rijksoverheid.nl/json/<id>.json`, where you need to replace `<id>` with the one you found.